 Advocacy and NGOs: 6 ECTS credits.
 This course introduces students to the role of non-governmental organizations (NGO's) and faith-based charities as advocates in local and global governance in various policy fields such as economic development, environmental protection, security and regulation, health, and human rights.
 Students learn how to develop an advocacy strategy on a public issue.
-Required for the Corporate Communication module.

 Narratology and Public Relations: 6 ECTS credits.
 This course looks at the impact of narrative on public relations and teaches students the concepts and methods behind the structuring of stories.
-Required for the Corporate Communication module.

-Communication Practicum: 15 ECTS credits.
-This course provides students with supervised work experience in an approved agency, organization or institution.
+Communication Practicum II: 9 ECTS credits.
+The practicum II course provides students with supervised work experience in an approved agency, organization or institution.
 The practicum projects enable students to use and deepen their theoretical and practical understanding of communication in corporate, not-for-profit, educational or public sectors.
 The specifics of each practicum project are worked out between the student, the field supervisor and the practicum coordinator (or program director).

-Prerequisite(s): Senior status, PSY/COM 121, COM 300, COM 303, COM 306, COM 202 or COM/BUS 370, COM 204 or COM 302
+Prerequisite(s): PSY/COM 121, COM 260, COM 360